 - negatively impact your gut health

 Even the process of trying to lose weight can be too stressful for some.
 This study found that those attempting to lose weight actually gained weight (24).

 Do whatever you can to lower the stress in your life.
 I know it’s easier said than done, but your body is depending on it.

 Eating more fermented foods and supplementing with probiotics could improve your gut health.
 Quality greens supplements usually contain gut health-promoting ingredients like prebiotics, probiotics, and digestive enzymes.
 I like and recommend MetaboGreens.

-Be sure to read this blog post with my top gut healing foods to cure leaky gut syndrome.
+Be sure to read this blog post with my top gut healing foods to cure the leaky gut syndrome.
 If you’re trying to lose weight then it’s important to get your gut health right.

 Having patience is going to be key to your long-term success.
 It’s easy to get quickly discouraged if you don’t see the weight falling off immediately.
 Especially after you’ve been putting in some hard work.

 Put in the work, trust the process, fill in the holes and the weight will come off.

 Make sure you’re using a proven, science-backed fat loss system like my Flat Belly Formula program.
 This way all you have to do is follow a foolproof blueprint and you’ll be guaranteed to lose weight and belly fat.

 Josh holds a Bachelor’s degree in Exercise Physiology and Nutrition Science.
 He’s a Certified Strength and Conditioning Specialist (CSCS) by the National Strength and Conditioning Association.
 He’s worked as a Strength and Conditioning Coach at the high school and college level.
 He has over 10 years experience as a personal trainer and nutrition coach.
 He is also the author of The Flat Belly Formula.
 He hopes to be able to bring inspiration & results to people all over the world to live a healthier life through diet & exercise.